 Compliance violations can have far-reaching consequences, resulting in long-term damage to the company and restricting its economic success.
 In addition to high fines and compensation payments, exclusion from tenders, disgorgement of profits and criminal law repercussions are possible.
 KUKA's image as a business partner of integrity could also be tarnished.
 This can have a negative effect not only on customer relationships, but also on business relationships of all kinds.
-Strategic projects, transactions and capital market measures could suffer as a consequence.
+Consequently, strategic projects, transactions and capital market measures could suffer as a result.

 In order to counter these risks in a transparent and appropriate manner, the Group-wide Corporate Compliance Program was set up in 2008.
+Details can be found in the Corporate Compliance Report.